Nonpoint (album)

-Nonpoint is the seventh studio album by American rock band Nonpoint, released on October 9, 2012 via Razor & Tie.
+Nonpoint is the eighth studio album by American nu metal band Nonpoint, released on October 9, 2012 via Razor & Tie.
 It was produced and engineered by Johnny K (Disturbed, Staind, Sevendust) at Groovemaster Studios in Chicago, Illinois.
 In June 2012, the band released two songs from the album, "I Said It" and "Left for You", the latter of which serves as the album's lead single.
 This is the first album to feature guitarists Rasheed Thomas and Dave Lizzio, and bassist Adam Woloszyn.